wlteo/exploratory-data-analysis-data-analyst-jobs/README.md

  > Do larger or older companies pay more?
 We find out!
 - How much better do senior-level jobs pay?

+## Tools and Skills Used
+- Tools: pandas, matplotlib, seaborn
+- Skills: wrangling data, creation of useful new columns from existing ones

 ## Read the analysis
 Check out the notebook [here](https://github.com/wlteo/exploratory-data-analysis-data-analyst-jobs/blob/master/exploratory-data-analysis-data-analyst-jobs.ipynb)!